apple/swift-migration-guide/Guide.docc/IncrementalAdoption.md

 ```

 Here, the isolation has been internalized into the class.
-This keeps any changes localized to the type, allowing you make any
+This keeps any changes localized to the type, allowing you make
-internal changes needed without affecting any clients of the type.
+changes without affecting any clients of the type.

-A disadvantage of this technique is method arguments and return values might
+However, a disadvantage of this technique is now the type and its internals
+do not have the same isolation domain.
+This can result in non-`Sendable` method parameters or return values crossing
-now need to cross otherwise-unnecessary isolation boundaries.
+otherwise-unnecessary isolation boundaries.

 ### Usage-Only Isolation

 If it is impractical to contain isolation exclusively within a type, you can
 instead expand the isolation to cover only its API usage.

-In this case, you can first apply static isolation to the type, and then use
+To do this, first apply static isolation to the type,
-dynamic isolation at any usage locations:
+and then use dynamic isolation at any usage locations:

 ```swift
 @MainActor